crmathieu/daq/README.md

 The ground station has 3 functions:
 - Make sure there was no error in the data received from the vehicle (comparing CRC32 calculated and CRC32 transmitted).
 - Place the set of data points received to its streaming queue.
-- Accept connection requests from clients to allow them to access the streaming data.
-When connecting, clients have the choice to access the stream from its most recent data, or from its oldest data (TBI).
+- Accept connection requests from clients to allow them to access the data stream.
+When connecting, clients have the choice to access the stream from its most recent data, or from its oldest (TBI).
 The ground station maintain a list of connected clients and manage that list as clients connect or disconnect.
 A client is known in the list by an auto generated client token value obtained during the establishment of the websocket connection.